ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-8-2.md

-Chapter 7: Mindful Sleep and Well-being: Managing Chronic Pain and Illness with Mindful Sleep
+Managing Chronic Pain and Illness with Mindful Sleep
 =============================================================================================

 In this chapter, we will explore how practicing mindful sleep can help manage chronic pain and illness for improved well-being.